nathanverrill/osint/README.md

 #### Python 3.10 environment

-using conda or local 3.10
+using conda, pyenv, or local 3.10

 for conda: `conda create -n osint python=3.10` and `conda activate osint`

+for pyenv: `pyenv virtualenv 3.10 osint` and `pyenv local osint`

 #### Load python libraries